realazthat/comfy-catapult/README.md

 # -*- coding: utf-8 -*-
 # SPDX-License-Identifier: MIT
 #
-# The Comfy Catapult project require contributions made to this file be licensed
+# The Comfy Catapult project requires contributions made to this file be licensed
 # under the MIT license or a compatible open source license.
 See LICENSE.md for
 # the license text.